partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/5-broadcast-the-change.md

 title: Broadcast the change
 sidebar:
     label: 5.
 Broadcast the change
-description: ...
+description: In this step you will broadcast the changes immediately to all connected clients
 ---

-INTRO
-When the user submits the poll form, the Next.js app will send it to your PartyKit server.
+Your app now records the votes in real time but they are not immediately visible to other users.
+In this step you will broadcast the changes immediately to all connected clients.

 ## Add `broadcast`